hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 ## How

 First of all you need to install git-tfs.
 Follow the instructions [Here](https://github.com/git-tfs/git-tfs).
 I usually use [Chocolatey](https://chocolatey.org/) to install my development dependencies if possible.
 You can also just download the binary.
 An important detail is to remember to add git-tfs.exe to your path.
-Another important thing is that you need Team Explorer installed because git-tfs uses tf.exe to sync back to tfs.
+An important thing to note is that you need Team Explorer installed because git-tfs uses tf.exe to sync back to tfs.
 But if you are already using Visual Studio (not Visual Studio Code) you already have it installed.

 Next step, to clone a repo and start working with the code.
 There are a few ways to get started.